Spinal arteriovenous malformations

 - myelopathy from venous congestion/hypertension

-- haemorrhage: within the cord parenchyma or subarachnoid space 6
+- hemorrhage: within the cord parenchyma or subarachnoid space 6

 - high-flow AVMs may cause arterial steal from adjacent spinal cord segments 6